Education in California: Funding levels, costs, and metrics

 In the 2024, National Assessment of Educational Progress California 4th graders' test scores in the subjects of mathematics and reading were in the bottom 15 of all states and territories.

 For the 2022-2023 school year, California K-12 public school teachers had the highest average pay in the nation, at $95,160.

 In 2016, California's K–12 public school per-pupil spending was ranked 22nd in the nation ($11,500/student vs. $11,800 for the US average).

 For 2012, California's public schools ranked 48th in the number of employees per student, at 0.102 (the US average was 0.137), while paying the 7th most per employee, $49,000 (the US average was $39,000).

 California public schools are funded through four main revenue streams: Local Control Funding Formula (LCFF), Federal Revenue, Other State revenue, and Other Local revenue.
 LCFF makes up the largest chunk of public school funding, including property and local taxes.
 Federal revenue is a significantly smaller portion of funding, given as part of free or reduced lunch programs and other federal-based aid programs.

 Other state and local revenue make up less significant revenue streams.
 Schools receive a general, “basic aid” amount, based on a formula for the grades a school holds, number of students, etc… In a "basic aid" district, property taxes generate more revenue than the funding limit, a benchmark set by the state to qualify for additional funding.
 Of the 944 school districts in California, 80 are labeled basic aid, 40 of which are in the Bay Area.

 Because LCFF is the largest portion of public school funding, schools capable of generating more LCFF funding often have more overall funding per student, but it’s those same districts that already have well-off families and students.
 This issue is prominent in East San Jose, CA, where Alum Rock Union School District receives about 25% less funding than Saratoga Union School District per student.
 Homes in the Alum Rock region sell for between $589,100 and $686,100 and Saratoga homes sell for over $2 million.

 Public school facilities

 Monrovia High School, founded in 1893, in Monrovia.

 Many public school facilities throughout California are in various stages of disrepair.
 In a report to the public, the federal government noted that 75% of California schools, 13,096 in total, were in need of renovation and modernization.
 Furthermore, the renovations and modernizations needed were required to elevate the schools standing/rating to "good".
-In a 2007 financial analysis report, published by the U.S. General Accounting Office, it was estimated that it would cost $112 billion to bring all K–12 public school buildings in line with building codes.
+A 2007 report by the U.S. Government Accountability office estimated that it would cost roughly $112 billion dollars to bring all K–12 public school buildings in line with building codes.